 That’s easy enough to set in place without the use of a smart contract, but it’s much harder — bordering on impossible — to ensure every time the work is resold this continues to happen.
 NFTs offer fixed terms that guarantee funds are distributed among all parties, for the lifetime of the token itself.

 It’s a point that Jay-Z recently made when discussing Tidal’s NFT plans.
 He was talking about music, but it applies to anything with royalties.
 When you buy an NFT, or mint your own, you guarantee a share of the royalties will be yours, forever.
 Sites like Rarible even allow you to easily set your own royalties.

 2. Traceability and transparency

 You can also rest assured nobody else owns the NFT, or its content, because by nature they are entirely unique.
 A non-fungible token is a bit like a digital signature, and we all know the significance of a John Hancock on physical works of art.
 And, even if the contents themselves are not one-off, the token is.
 So you can trace exactly where it came from and when, effectively removing the risk of fakes.

 From the perspective of some in the traditional art world, the idea of buying digital artwork that can’t be framed and hung on the wall might seem strange.
 As such, the thought of being sold a fraudulent digital artwork sounds even weirder.
 But this discounts how much value has been created by NFT art collections.

-Yep, that’s right, they didn’t cost a thing.
-Now consider the price they sell for today.
+Yep, despite being the first free mint, Cryptopunks are now worth close to $100k.
 How’s that for a profit?
 The point is, for most people the real opportunities in the NFT art collections market are the same as those in the real world art market.
-If you can spot something that will one day be worth a lot, at a time when that value has yet to be realised, then you’re on to a winner.
+If you can spot something valuable before everyone else does, you’re on to a winner.